powdr-labs/powdr/analysis/README.md

 _function_id_no_change = ((1 - _block_enforcer_last_step) * (1 - instr_return));
 (_function_id_no_change * (_function_id' - _function_id)) = 0;
 // Links:
-// // // instr identity with params  X -> Y links to // // function identity with id 2 with params  _input_0 -> _output_0 in object at location main_sub with latch "instr_return" and function_id "_function_id"
+// instr identity with params  X -> Y links to function "identity" with id 2 with params  _input_0 -> _output_0 in object at location "main_sub" with latch "instr_return" and function_id "_function_id"
-// // // instr one with params   -> Y links to // // function one with id 3 with params   -> _output_0 in object at location main_sub with latch "instr_return" and function_id "_function_id"
+// instr one with params   -> Y links to function "one" with id 3 with params   -> _output_0 in object at location "main_sub" with latch "instr_return" and function_id "_function_id"
-// // // instr nothing with params  links to // // function nothing with id 4 with params  in object at location main_sub with latch "instr_return" and function_id "_function_id"
+// instr nothing with params  links to function "nothing" with id 4 with params  in object at location "main_sub" with latch "instr_return" and function_id "_function_id"

 // Object main_sub